 14. Eggs: 12.2 g, 24% DV

 Eggs are one of the best breakfast foods high in protein.
-Most of eggs' protein content — two scrambled eggs have 24 percent of the DV — is found in the egg whites, but you'll want to eat the yolk, too, as it's a good source of fat and brain-supporting choline.
+Most of their protein content — two scrambled eggs have 24 percent of the DV — is found in the egg whites, but you'll want to eat the yolk, too, as it's a good source of fat and brain-supporting choline.
 Try them in these creative egg recipes.

 15. Cheddar Cheese: 9 g, 18% DV